sidmani/zencyclopedia/README.md

 # Contributing

-Contributions are handled via pull requests against the `edit` branch.
+Contributions are handled via pull requests.
 Please follow these guidelines:

 * Maintain a neutral and encyclopedic tone.
 * Do not link to content that violates United States law.